Sai63583/Recipei-dea/The-Recipe-App/README.md

 ## 🚀 About Me

-Meet `Prakhar Katiyar` 🙋🏻‍♂️ , An avid learner with a passion for mastering the `MERN (MongoDB, Express.js, React.js, Node.js)` stack 🎯  and diving deep into `Data Structures and Algorithms (DSA)` 🧑🏻‍💻
+Meet `Sai Ganesh Siddani ` 🙋🏻‍♂️ , An avid learner with a passion for lerning the `MERN (MongoDB, Express.js, React.js, Node.js)` stack 🎯  and diving deep into `Data Structures and Algorithms (DSA)` 🧑🏻‍💻